Bioinformatics and Computational Biology

 R. Prusty Rao, (Biology and Biotechnology); Ph.D., Penn State University-Medical School.
 Genomic studies and high throughput screening to understand and manage fungal diseases in humans.

 E. A. Rundensteiner, (Computer Science); Ph.D., University of California, Irvine, 1992.
-Data and information management, big data analytics, visual data discovery, stream and pattern mining, large scale data infrastructures.
+Machine Learning for Health Care, data and information management, big data analytics, visual data discovery, fair and explainable AI.

-E. T. Solovey, Assistant Professor; Ph.D., Tufts University, 2012.
+E. T. Solovey, (Computer Science); Ph.D., Tufts University, 2012.
 Human-computer interaction, user interface design, novel interaction modalities, human-autonomy collaboration, machine learning.

 J. Srinivasan, (Biology and Biotechnology); Ph.D., University of Tuebingen, Germany.
 Genetics, behavioral neuroscience, molecular neurobiology, chemical biology, evolutionary ecology.